dlgeorge/dlgeorge.github.io/_projects/2020-01-08-dclaw-project.md

 ## Overview

-D-Claw is an open-source numerical software package developed at the USGS for modeling granular-fluid flows (landslides, debris flows, etc.).
+D-Claw is an open-source numerical software package for modeling granular-fluid flows (landslides, debris flows, etc.).
 D-Claw is built on top of [Clawpack](www.clawpack.org) and [GeoClaw](www.geoclaw.org) software.

 ### code